 Maps from the MEAE website help tell the stories of these early political parties.
 In the early congresses, for example, it was not uncommon for party allegiances to shift rapidly and frequently.
 Between 1798 and 1806, Federalists virtually disappeared in North Carolina—and then staged something of a comeback during the War of 1812 (figure 1).
 The names of the parties often changed over time or varied from state-to-state.
 In Maryland, for example, congressional elections for the First Congress revisited the debate over the Constitution and pitted the Federalists against the Anti-Federalists.
 In 1790, however, candidates from the so-called “Potomac” party challenged those from the “Chesapeake” party in a match that highlighted local rather than national divisions and interests.

 Splinter factions also emerged, mostly among the Democratic-Republicans, that divided the party and created new kinds of alliances.
 For simplicity’s sake, the MEAE project has identified these splinter factions, from whatever period or state, under the general heading of “Republican Faction.”
 For example, a dissident Democratic-Republican group called the “Tertium Quids” combined disaffected Republicans with like-minded Federalists.
 These partisans were especially active in New York, Pennsylvania, Maryland, Virginia and Ohio from 1804 to 1808 (figure 2), before they were re-absorbed into the Democratic-Republican party.
 New York was in a category of its own, nurturing a huge array of splinter groups.
-As John Brooke explains in his essay, New York included factions such as the Bucktails, Clintonians, Lewisites, Opposition Republicans, and the aptly named Division versus Anti-Division factions (figure 3).
+New York included factions such as the Bucktails, Clintonians, Lewisites, Opposition Republicans, and the aptly named Division versus Anti-Division factions (figure 3).
 Such party designations had local significance but not national recognition.
 Nonetheless, elected members from these groups usually voted with the Democratic-Republicans in Congress.

 Beginning with the Election of 1800, the Federalists went into a long period of decline.
 Although they remained competitive in many state and local elections, they lost the ability to win the presidency or control Congress.
 Nonetheless, the Federalists experienced an impressive resurgence during the Embargo of 1807–1808 as well as the War of 1812.
 In these periods, Federalist candidates contested many state-level elections and recaptured a number of seats in Congress (figure 4).
 These developments occurred not only in Federalist-leaning states in New England, such Massachusetts and New Hampshire, but also in Pennsylvania and Maryland.
 Even South Carolina saw a brief resurgence of Federalist victories.